neelajain19/2025-NIH-NYC-Funding/README.md

 ## Data Sources

 ### TAGGS Data
-(Located in '/Raw_Data/' folder as both pdf and excel files)
+(Located in 'NIH Terminations Data Analysis 4.30.25/Raw_Data/' folder as both pdf and excel files with keyword 'DOGE')

 The TAGGS data was exported on April 30, 2025 and reflects grants terminations between the commencement of terminations of February 28, 2025 and the most recent terminations to date on April 8, 2025.

 ### NIH Report Data
-(Located in '/Raw_Data/' folder as excel file)
+(Located in 'NIH Terminations Data Analysis 4.30.25/Raw_Data/' folder as excel file)

 The NIH Report data was exported on May 12, 2025 and looks at all active NIH grants to date.
 (This analysis acknowledges certain inefficiencies owing to the delayed exportation of data from NIH Report following the last known grant terminations on April 8th.)